Funding Alliance Ministries

 U.S. ministries are funded by the GCF

-Included in the Church Ministries (CM) budget is Candidate Development, Missions Mobilization, Short-Term Missions, and Ministry Partnerships—all of which contribute directly to raising the level of involvement in missions through praying, giving, going, and sending.
+Several efforts are funded through the GCF including Candidate Development, Envision (short-term teams), and Global Link all of which contribute directly to raising the level of involvement in and support of overseas missions through prayer, giving, going and sending.

 U.S. church multiplication efforts ensure that new churches are continually planted in the United States, where an increasing percentage of the population has no church connection and no relationship with Jesus Christ.
 At the present time, more than 235 new church-multiplication projects are in some stage of development.